cssence/beeone-intermission/README.md

 ## Why?

-To be used as homepage until an actual homepage comes along, or when said homepage is down.
+The homepage until an actual homepage comes along, or to be used for intermission, i.e. when said actual homepage is down.

 ## How?